Skharbi/Skharbi/README.md

 ### AI Doc
 **Doctor Workflow × Healthcare AI**

-Exploring how AI can reduce physician documentation effort and return more attention to the patient, with a workflow centered on fast review and minimal clinician interaction.
+Exploring how AI can reduce Doctor documentation effort and return more attention to the patient, with a workflow centered on fast review and minimal clinician interaction.

 [View product story →](https://saleh-portfolio-psi.vercel.app/projects/ai-doc)